All Episodes

 Yeah.

-So so what we got here today is as we say, are these two transcripts from uh Alexander Venman, Lieutenant Colonel, who was on the NFC staff here, and he's significant because he was actually on the telephone call between President Trump and the Ukrainian leader Zelensky.
+So what we got here today, as we say, are these two transcripts from Alexander Vinman, Lieutenant Colonel, who was on the NSC staff here.

 Now, Fiona Hill, she has left.

-She was a Russia advisor there, and there are two things that I found very interesting where she flags her interactions with John Bolton, the former National Security Advisor.
+And there are two things that I found very interesting where she flags her interactions with John Bolton, the former national security advisor.

-Number one, she was concerned about them sidelining Maria Ivanovich, uh, the former ambassador to Ukraine, and she says that Bolton accused uh Gordon Sondland, the ambassador of the European Union, and Mick Mulvaney, the acting chief of staff, who did not come for a deposition as he was scheduled to today, of cooking up what was termed in Bolton's words here as a drug deal to get the Bidens.
+And she says that Bolton accused Gordon Sondlin, the ambassador of the European Union, and Mick Mulvaney, the acting chief of staff, who did not come for a deposition as he was scheduled to today, of cooking up what was termed, in Bolton's words here, as a drug deal to get the Bidens.

-It's her it's her quoting something that Bolton said.
+It's her quoting something that Bolton said.

-The other interesting thing, and you alluded to this a minute ago, is this move of Jim Jordan, the Republican Congressman from Ohio, to the Intelligence Committee.
+The other interesting thing, and you alluded to this a minute ago, is this move of Jim Jordan, the Republican congressman from Ohio, to the Intelligence Committee.

-Uh, he's not a member of that.
+He's not a member of that.

 What Republicans are trying to do is get their best team on the field.